kami-blue/website/docs/troubleshooting.md

 ## Crashes in-game

-**Please make sure you're on the latest version of forge before proceeding!**
+**Please make sure you're on the latest version of Forge before proceeding!**

 Look for where it crashed and go to the line it crashed at.
 Make sure you're not referencing `mc.player` or `mc.world` when either of those are null, ie have a `if (mc.player == null) return;` before you reference those.